Photos and More are at Mrs. Albert's Blog!

 Middle School Woodworking Exploration

-We start by exploring the inside of a tree with our 6th grade and combined 7th/8th woodworking class.
+We start by exploring the inside of a tree with our middle school woodworking class.
 Using rasps, knives, and gouges we make spinning tops, wooden spoons and bowls and dove tail boxes over a three year program.
-Students may also learn about caring for our woodlands by painting trees to prevent beaver damage through the City's Cottonwood Preservation Program in the natural area near our schoolhouse.
-Woodworking meets the middle school student with challenging, long-term projects that builds on the form drawing and modeling projects begun in the student's first year of school
+Sixth graders complete a construction unit.
+Students learn to identify different types of wood and trees.
+Science, technology, engineering, art and math are all used to solve real world problems in this class.
+Double-period woodworking classes meets the middle school student with challenging, long-term projects that builds on the form drawing and modeling projects begun in the student's first year of school.

 Home School Handwork Enrichment